SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 * Installed cSpell globally (`npm i -g cSpell`)
 * Ran the same cSpell command locally that I'd set up GitHub Actions to do, e.g. `cspell --config ./cSpell.json "content/**/*.md" --no-progress`
   * The `--no-progress` cuts down on noise a lot when you're just looking for errors, since it doesn't output every file name.

+### The Fun Part: Addressing Findings!

+Look over the cSpell results.
+If you're using VS Code, you can click on a finding and it'll take you right there in the editor.

+cSpell findings typically fell into a few categories:

+* Actual spelling errors.
+These can be fixed as a one-off or done via find & replace across files in the case of a common misspelling.
+* "Standardizations", e.g. `colour` in the British spelling vs `color` in U.S. English.
+In these cases, I typically note them and ask whether the author would like me to revert them.
+I use cSpell's defaults in my default approach, which uses U.S. English.
+* Terms that may not be intended as words but as other terms, e.g. a variable name.
+I solve this by trying to format them according to their doc system's preference, which is often to place back-ticks around the term.
+* Code snippets that aren't highlighted as such.
+I use the appropriate markdown to add code fences when I come across these.
+* Something cSpell shouldn't have picked up on but did because a regex ignore pattern was missing.
+I try to fix that when it happens and add the pattern.
+* Words we want to add to the dictionary.
+These might be domain-specific words that authors use, or other common words that don't happen to be in cSpell's dictionary. cSpell's VS Code integration gives you the lovely ability to hit `CTRL + .` to bring up a spell-check menu that you can use to add the word to the `cSpell.json` file you've created.
+* Words we want to ignore; they're not correct, but we don't want them to be suggested.
+Typically names fall into this category, though I'll often put the author's names into the "words we want to add" category.
+  * :information_source: cSpell's VS Code integration doesn't have a way to add words to the ignore list, so I usually so a pass on the `words` list in `cSpell.json` after and separate them out myself.

+### The Important Last Part: Adapting to Feedback

+Spelling and word choice is a personal thing.
+I take the position that as long as the maintainers are making a choice consciously and consistently, it isn't "wrong'.
+And any spell-check systems should adapt to that.
+Any push-back I have on maintainer preferences is minimal.
+It's not about correcting someone; it's about being helpful.

+* I do a self-review on my PR on GitHub
+* I call attention to things that the maintainers may want to weigh in about
+* I explicitly ask for feedback and adapt to it.

 ## Where did I contribute these changes?